theintdev/theintdev.github.io/README.md

-# The Introverted Dev Website
+# The Introverted Developer Website

-The code for the introverted dev website using Github Pages + Jekyll
+The code for the introverted developer website using Github Pages + Jekyll